 Crocodile Dundee (Peter Faiman, 1986) prod.
 John Cornell for Rimfire Films, wr.
 Paul Hogan, Ken Shadie, dp Russell Boyd ed.
-David Stiven, design Graham Walker; Paul Hogan, Linda Kozlowski, John Meillon, David Gulpilil (Neville Bell), Maggie Blinco, Steve Rackman, Gerry Skilton; Eastman colour, 35mm Panavision, 96 min.; at the box office the most successful Australian film ever
+David Stiven, design Graham Walker; Paul Hogan, Linda Kozlowski, John Meillon, David Gulpilil (Neville Bell), Maggie Blinco, Steve Rackman, Gerry Skilton; Eastman colour, 35mm Panavision, 96 min.; most successful Australian film ever in terms of grosses

 Australians have always been profoundly ambivalent about the figure of the ‘bushman’.
 In some literature (such as Henry Lawson), criticism (Russel Ward’s The Australian Legend, say) and film (The Man From Snowy River, Beaumont Smith, 1920, George Miller, 1982, Geoff Burrowes, 1988) the bushman has been seen as a legendary figure, if not mythic hero.
 In other writing (Steele Rudd) and in many films, the bushman is a comic figure.
 In the seven Hayseeds (Beaumont Smith, 1917-34), two Waybacks (Arthur W. Sterry, 1918, 1925) and five On Our Selection (Raymond Longford, 1920, Ken G. Hall, 1932, George Whaley, 1995) and Rudd family (Ken G. Hall, 1938, 1940) films, bush people are mostly seen as figures of fun.
 In terms of the film tradition, the bushman has usually been a comic character.